 Each Existing Owner will, subject to certain limitations, have the right, pursuant to the Redemption Right, to cause Solaris LLC to acquire all or a portion of its Solaris LLC Units.
 Upon the exercise of the Redemption Right, Solaris LLC (or Aris Inc., if it exercises the Call Right) will acquire each such Solaris LLC Unit for one share of Class A common stock (or, if Aris Inc. or Solaris LLC, as applicable, so elects, an equivalent amount of cash).
 Upon consummation of this offering, the Existing Owners will hold 34,078,344 Solaris LLC Units (31,564,497 Solaris LLC Units if the underwriters' option to purchase additional shares is exercised in full), all of which (together with a corresponding number of shares of our Class B common stock) will be redeemable for 34,078,344 shares of our Class A common stock (31,564,497 shares if the underwriters' option to purchase additional shares is exercised in full).
 See "Certain Relationships and Related Party Transactions- Solaris LLC Agreement."
 The shares of Class A common stock we issue upon such redemptions would be "restricted securities" as defined in Rule 144 described below.
 However, upon the closing of this offering, we intend to enter into a registration rights agreement with certain of the Existing Owners that will require us to register under the Securities Act these shares of Class A common stock and the shares of Class A common stock that certain of our Existing Owners will receive in connection with our corporate reorganization.
+See "Certain Relationships and Related Party Transactions for the Securities Act these shares of Class A common stock and the shares of Class A common stock that certain of our Existing Owners will receive in connection with our corporate reorganization.
 See "Certain Relationships and Related Party Transactions- Registration Rights Agreement."